odlgroup/odl/doc/source/guide/glossary.rst

     The abstract object in this case is the interpolatintg function :math:`I(\bar f; \cdot)`, created by the interpolation operator from the vector :math:`\bar f \in \mathbb{R}^n`.

+in-place evaluation
+    Operator evaluation method which uses an existing data container to store the result.
+Usually more efficient than :term:`out-of-place evaluation` since no new memory is allocated and no data is copied.

+out-of-place evaluation
+    Operator evaluation method which creates a new data container to store the result.
+Usually less efficient than :term:`in-place evaluation` since new memory is allocated and data needs to be copied.

+range
+    Set of elements to which an operator maps, i.e. in which the result of an operator evaluation lies.

 restriction
     Operator in a :term:`discretization` mapping an abstract